 More vulnerable people, such as those above 65 years of age, individuals with comorbidities (other chronic diseases), children (below ten years of age), and pregnant women, should stay home.

-Hand sanitizers should be made available at the entrance and various other places.
+Hand sanitizers should be made available at the entrance and in various other places.

 Thermal screening is a must.